AkiKurisu/Next-Gen-Dialogue/README.md

 | Name                                  | Description                                                                                                         |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |
-| BuiltIn Resolver                      | The most basic resolver, supporting all built-in common modules
+| Default Resolver                      | The most basic resolver, supporting all built-in common modules
 | VITS Resolver | Additionally detect VITS modules to generate voice in real time|

 ### How to Switch Resolver